Tinformant/Leet/Tree/README.md

 * 199 Binary Tree Right Side View
 * 637 Average of Levels in Binary Tree

+* 437 Path Sum III

 ## TODO
 * 124 Binary Tree Maximum Path Sum
 * 129 Sum Root to Leaf Numbers
+* 285. Inorder Successor in BST
+* 230. Kth Smallest Element in a BST
+* 235. Lowest Common Ancestor of a Binary Search Tree
+* 236. Lowest Common Ancestor of a Binary Tree
+* 450. Delete Node in a BST